ZeroWater 23-Cup Jug Review

 We measured a salt concentration of 445 ppm in the supply water with our meter, which the ZeroWater 23-Cup reduced to 0 ppm according to the meter.

 To rank and compare the taste of the filtered water from each product, we started by making an exceptionally foul-tasting batch of water using chlorine and salt, then ran it through each pitcher.
 We also ran purified water through each product, to ensure that none of the filters imparted a negative taste.
 We then had a series of judges try the different filtered waters in a blind side-by-side taste test and score the results.
-This is responsible for 15% of the score for each product, with the ZeroWater earning an excellent score and finishing at the top of the group overall.
+This is responsible for 15% of the score for each product, with the ZeroWater earning an excellent score and finishing as the top water filter overall.

 The filtered water from the 23-Cup came out near perfect, with our judges struggling to distinguish between the filtered water and the control purified water.
 All evidence of chlorine and salt had been removed.
 Additionally, none of our judges found any negative flavors added to the clean water after it had been through the ZeroWater.